-This handheld device allows our dentists to take 3-D color imagery of your oral cavity.
+This handheld device allows our dentists to take 3-D color imagery of your complete oral cavity including the teeth and the gums.
 This innovative technology uses a tiny rounded camera for ideal positioning and rotation.
 As Dr. Cain moves this small camera around in your mouth, live imagery can be displayed on a computer.

 Digital radiography or x-rays is the standard in modern dentistry.
 This sophisticated technology captures and instantly delivers a clear digital image to the computer so that Dr. Cain and the patient can clearly see what is going on with the teeth, joints, and bones.